Making Ready for Awe-Filled Days

 I pray that this time leading up to the High Holy Days is filled with wisdom and insight, heart and soul, adding to your enrichment and experience of the awe-filled days of Rosh Hashanah and Yom Kippur.

-Explore posts in the same categories: High Holy Days, Jewish Values, Spirituality
+High Holy Days, Jewish Values, Spirituality